All Collections

 Scanning

-How to scan documents and password-protected documents and pages
+How to scan password-protected and internal-only pages with Monsido.

 Introduction

-1. From the Monsido Domain Overview (globe icon), click Settings (gear icon) at the top of the page.
+1. Click Settings (gear icon) at the top of the Domain Overview page.
 The Admin Settings page opens.

 Note: The Settings button is only available to site admins.